dBianchii/tree-shaking-test/README.md

 # Tree Shaking Test: Classes vs Named Exports

-This test demonstrates the differences in bundle sizes between using static class methods vs named exports when only importing a subset of functionality.
+This test demonstrates the differences in bundle sizes between using static class methods vs named exports when only importing a subset of functionality across different bundlers.

 ## Project Structure